soniamartis/kafka/security.md

 # Kafka Security

-Adding security to a system comes with a performance cost, notably the cpu overhead of encrypting data
+- Adding security to a system comes with a performance cost, notably the cpu overhead of encrypting data
+- Authn
+- Authz
+- Encryption

 ## What places of kafka need to secured:
 - broker authenticates the client to make sure the message is coming from the configured producer